sinnnnna/Insight-challenge/README.md

 # Algorithms and Data Structures for Features:

 ***
-n= number of lines ,  k= The hashmap factor (depends on the size of memory), m= max number of access in 20 second.
+		n= number of lines ,
+		k= The hashmap factor (depends on the size of memory), m= max number of access in 20 sec.
 ***

 ### Reading the file: